-The OHSC has a governing body of 23 undergraduate and graduate students.
-Along with our Co-Presidents, the OHSC is subdivided into 3 subcommittees: Operations, Events, and Fundraising & Community Outreach Teams.
+The One Health Student Committee (OHSC) of 2022-2023 has a governing body of 24 undergraduate and graduate students.
+Along with our Co-Presidents and Student Advisor, the OHSC is divided into 3 subcommittees: the Operations, Events, and Outreach Teams.
 See below for additional information on the objectives of each subcommittee and its members.

-Riley Bauman is the Co-President (starting W22) of the OHSC.
+Riley Bauman is one of the Co-Presidents of the OHSC.

 Hello OHSC community!
-My name is Riley Bauman (she/her) and I am an incoming Co-president for the committee starting in Winter 2022.
-As a first year veterinary student at the Ontario Veterinary College, One Health is truly central to my current studies, research interests and career goals.
+My name is Riley Bauman (she/her) and I have held a co-president for the committee since 2021.
+As a second year veterinary student at the Ontario Veterinary College, One Health is truly central to my studies, research interests and career goals.
 In my spare time, I enjoy raising livestock on my family farm and playing the fiddle.
-A few of my personal passions include food security, zoonotic disease prevention, and vulnerable human and pet population health.
-The One Health concept is consistent with my vision for solving these tricky problems which our generation will be facing head-on; we need teamwork more than ever!
+A few of my personal passions include food security, zoonotic disease prevention, and veterinary outreach.
+The One Health concept is consistent with my vision for solving these tricky problems which our generation will be facing head-on; we need teamwork more than ever.
 I cannot wait to see what OH-inspired collaboration has in store for the OHSC this year!

 The Operations Team of the OHSC

 Simon Jeeves is the Vice President of Operations for the OHSC.